zeroz41/pso_wine/README.md

 -zeroz

-One-command installs for PSO on Linux and Android.
+One-command installs for PSO (currently Ephinea Blue Burst!!) on Linux and Android.
+Depending on your OS, pc or android, navigate to the correct folder for install instructions.
 - PSO specific items in the `pso` folder
 - Navigate to the `pc` folder for PC instructions
 - Navigate to the `android` folder for Android instructions